kou-saki/IMTB-D/README.it.md

   ![destinations.png](docs/images/destinations.png)

-- The log at the bottom will reflect the sending and receiving.
+- The sent and received messages will be reflected in the log at the bottom.

   - Click "Open Window" while a destination (DM/Channel) is selected → an individual chat window will open.